 The starting salary for a Royal Marine Officer when joining the Commando Training Centre Royal Marines (CTCRM), is £25,700 a year.
 After training and experience you could go on to earn £31,000.

 After 26 months you have the potential to be earning £39,600.

 You get extra allowances in some jobs and for being overseas.
 The Royal Marines service provides subsidised food and accommodation, uniforms and protective clothing, free healthcare and a pension.

-- Men must be at least 151.5cm (5ft 0in) tall and weigh at least 65kg.
-At present there are no height and weight limits for women.
-You must be within the healthy range for BMI.
+You must be at least 145cm tall and weigh at least 65kg.
+You must be within the healthy range for BMI (23 to 28).

 The selection process involves a series of interviews, plus mental and physical tests.

-- You will take the Naval Service Recruitment Test (NSRT), which includes English, maths, problem solving skills and understanding of mechanics.
+You will take the Defence Aptitude Assessment (DAA), which includes English, maths, problem solving skills and understanding of mechanics.
 You will find examples on the Royal Navy website.

 If you are accepted you would join the service as an officer on an Initial Commission of 12 years.
 The conditions on leaving and how much notice is required varies depending on which branch or specialism you are in.
 The Royal Navy or Armed Forces recruitment offices would advise on this.

 an excellent leader and able to enforce discipline